A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The supports have to be partition strata

+{By decomposing reduced spectral curves into their irreducible components we know that $\cA_n^{\red}$ is the union of the images of the maps $\mult_{\un{n}}\colon (\prod_{k=1}^r \cA_{n_k}^{{\mathrm{int}}})^{\red} \to \cA_n^{\red}$ where $\ven$ runs through the partitions of $n$.
+As the generic points of these images are the generic points of the strata $S_{\ven}$, we can prove Proposition \ref{prop:SuppOnlySn} simply by showing that the restriction of the highest cohomology sheaf $\bR^{top} h_* \QQ$ is locally constant on these images.
+By proper base change this follows from the following Lemma. }

-To prove Proposition \ref{prop:SuppOnlySn} we are therefore reduced to show: \begin{lemma} For any partition $\un{n}$ of $n$ let $\mult_{\un{n}}\colon (\prod_{k=1}^r \cA_{n_k}^{{\mathrm{int}}})^{\red} \to \cA_n^{\red}$ be the restriction to $\cA_n^{\red}$ of the morphism given by the multiplication of characteristic polynomials.
-Then the sheaf $\mult_{\un{n}}^*\bR^{top} h_* \QQ$ is constant. \end{lemma} \begin{proof} As $h$ is flat and proper the stalks of $\mult_{\un{n}}^*\bR^{top} h_* \QQ= \mult_{\un{n}}^*\bR^{top} h_! \QQ$ have a basis indexed by the irreducible components of the fibers.
-From the BNR-correspon\-dence \ref{rem:BNRstable} we know that $h^{-1}(\cA^{\red}) \to \cA^{\red}$ is a fine relative compactified Jacobian for the family of spectral curves which have planar singularities.
+\begin{lemma} For any partition $\un{n}$ of $n$ let $\mult_{\un{n}}\colon (\prod_{k=1}^r \cA_{n_k}^{{\mathrm{int}}})^{\red} \to \cA_n^{\red}$ be the restriction to $\cA_n^{\red}$ of the morphism given by the multiplication of characteristic polynomials.
+Then the sheaf $\mult_{\un{n}}^*\bR^{top} h_* \QQ$ is constant. \end{lemma} \begin{proof} As $h$ is flat and proper {the formation of $\bR h_*\QQ =\bR h_!\QQ$ commutes with base change and therefore the } stalks of $\mult_{\un{n}}^*\bR^{top} h_* \QQ= \mult_{\un{n}}^*\bR^{top} h_! \QQ$ have a basis indexed by the irreducible components of the fibers. {As explained in {\cref{rem:BNRstable} the BNR-correspondence shows that}} $h^{-1}(\cA^{\red}) \to \cA^{\red}$ is a fine relative compactified Jacobian for the family of spectral curves which have planar singularities.
 This property is stable under any base change by definition.
-By \cite[Corollary 2.20]{MRV1} the subvariety parameterizing locally free sheaves on the spectral curves is dense in every fiber.
-Moreover the irreducible components of the Jacobian of a spectral curve are indexed by the degrees of the restrictions of the line bundles to the irreducible components of the underlying curve and stability is determined by a numerical condition on these degrees.
+By \cite[Corollary 2.20]{MRV1} the subvariety parameterizing locally free sheaves on the spectral curves is dense in every fiber { and therefore the sheaf of irreducible components of the compactified Jacobian is a subsheaf of the sheaf of components of the Jacobian of the spectral curve.} Moreover the irreducible components of the Jacobian of a spectral curve are indexed by the degrees of the restrictions of the line bundles to the irreducible components of the underlying curve {\cite[Section 9.3, Corollary 14]{BLR}} and {by definition } stability is determined by a numerical condition on these degrees.
 As the sheaf of irreducible components of $C_a$ is constant on $(\prod_{k=1}^r \cA_{n_k}^{\mathrm{int}})^{\red}$ we deduce that the sheaf of irreducible components of the Jacobians of $C_a$ is also constant on this space and thus the same is true for the components of the fibers of $h$.
 This shows our claim. \end{proof}